 Before showing the estimation results, we first confirm our earlier conclusion (based on expost data, see Figure 2) that it is extremely unlikely that the dividend-price ratio sample is drawn from a stationary distribution, based on real-time data only.
-Figure 4 shows a recursive (i.e., real-time) estimation of the empirical distribution of the log dividend-price ratio.
-In each year, the investor estimates an AR(1) model for dp, using data up to the current year. she then bootstraps from the available sample to compute the empirical distribution of the log dividendprice ratio.
+Figure 4 shows a recursive

+(i.e., real-time) estimation of the empirical distribution of the log dividend-price ratio.
+In each year, the investor estimates an AR(1) model for dp, using data up to the current year.
+She then bootstraps from the available sample to compute the empirical distribution of the log dividend-price ratio.
 Each year she recomputes the 2.5, 5, 95, and 97.5 percentiles of the bootstrapped distribution (dashed and dotted lines in the figure).
-The figure also plots the realized dividendprice ratio, in deviation from its recursive sample mean (full line).
-In 1958, the investor is quite confident that the realized dividend-price ratio is far below the mean; it hits the 2.5 percentile of the empirical distribution.
+The figure also plots the realized dividend-price ratio, in deviation from its recursive sample mean (full line).
+By 1958, the investor is quite confident that the realized dividend-price ratio is far below the mean; it hits the 2.5 percentile of the empirical distribution.
 Likewise, in 1994, the observed dividend-price ratio falls in the 2.5% tail of the distribution.
 Between 1995 and 1999, the investor is almost certain that the observed dividend-price ratio has not been drawn from a stationary distribution.
 Interestingly, these 'crossing' dates are almost identical to the break dates estimated in the previous section.
 This shows that the permanent changes in the dividend-price ratio that were identified by the ex-post break tests do not rely on having the benefit of the entire sample through 2004.
 Even an investor in real-time would have concluded that extreme observations of dividend-price ratios are unlikely to be generated by a stationary process.

 We repeat the forecasting procedures with two alternative real-time adjustments of the dividend-price ratio.
-First, we consider a real-time adjusted dividend-price ratio series \widehat{dp}^P estimated from the Perron model.
-In each year t, the investor estimates the Perron structural break test using all data available up to year t. she uses the estimated mean dp ratio associated with the last regime, \overline{dp}^P_t , as the estimate for the time-t long-run mean of the dividend-price ratio.
+First, we consider a real-time adjusted dividend-price ratio series $\widehat{dp}^P$ estimated from the Perron model.
+In each year t, the investor estimates the Perron structural break test using all data available up to year t.
+She uses the estimated mean dp ratio associated with the last regime, $\overline{dp}t^P$ , as the estimate for the time-t long-run mean of the dividend-price ratio.
 The adjusted dividend-price series is built up recursively, where the year t observation is given by

-$$\widehat{dp}t^P = dp_t - \overline{dp}t^P.$$ (9)
+$$\widehat{dp}t^P = dp_t - \overline{dp}t^P. \tag{9}$$

 The initial sample is 1927-1951, so the first adjustment pertains to 1951.
-The left panel of Figure 5 plots the adjusted series \widehat{dp}t^P alongside the raw d-p series.
+Because the Perron estimation is conducted each year, we do not need to take a stand on the number of breaks.
+The left panel of Figure 5 plots the adjusted series $\widehat{dp}t^P$ alongside the raw d - p series.
 Comparing Figure 5 with Figure 3 shows that the recursively adjusted dividend-price ratio closely resembles the behavior of the dividend-price series adjusted using the two ex-post break dates.